ElementsProject/elementsproject.github.io/features/confidential-transactions/index.md

 More details on [Confidential Addresses]({{ site.url }}/features/confidential-transactions/addresses).

 [1] Elements now defaults to creating P2SH-P2WPKH addresses by default, which do not start with 'CTE'.
-You can create 'CTE' prefixed addresses by using the '-addresstype=legacy' argument on node startup, or by setting it in your config file.
+See the note [here]({{ site.url }}/elements-code-tutorial/confidential-transactions) on how to create 'legacy' addresses starting with 'CTE'.